 Three Ways to Ensure your Business is Viable Post COVID-19

-Keep Your Books & Tax Lodgements Up to Date
+- Keep Your Books & Tax Lodgments Up to Date

-Keeping an accurate record of all your business’ books and expenses and ensuring that these are correctly lodged with the tax office is the best way to know your business is viable.
-A business that keeps its books up to date will know straight away if their profits have dropped and they are still profitable.
-Additionally, the tax office is often the first creditor to pursue unpaid taxes from failing businesses.
+Keeping an accurate record of all your business’ books and expenses and ensuring that these are correctly lodged with the tax office is the best way to know your business is turning over a profit.
+A business that keeps its books up to date will know straight away if their income has dropped and they are still viable.

-Accountants and other financial advisors are able to provide sound advice about the business’ cash flow and whether the business is profitable.
-Financial advisors can also assist in restructuring the business and its debts to avoid a potential insolvency.
+Accountants and other financial advisors are able to provide sound advice about the business’s cash flow and whether the business is profitable.
+Financial advisors can also assist in restructuring the business and its debts to avoid potential insolvency.

-Overdue invoices, payment plans and the failure to respond to demands are all indicators of insolvency that the Court will look at when considering a business’ solvency.
-To avoid being presumed insolvent by the Court and incurring unnecessary legal costs, businesses should ensure their invoices are paid on time.
+Overdue invoices, payment plans and the failure to respond to demands are all indicators of insolvency that the Court will look at when considering a business’s solvency.
+To avoid being deemed insolvent by the Court and incurring unnecessary legal costs defending a debt recovery claim, businesses should ensure their invoices are paid on time.

 If you would like to discuss how we can assist your business post COVID-19, please contact Levi Smouha at Rostron Carlyle Rojas Lawyers on (07) 3009 8444.